RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/AT-Command-Manual/README.md

 Description: Confirmed payload mode

-This command is used to access and configure type of payload of the device.
+This command is used to access and configure the type of payload of the device.

 | Command                        | Input Parameter | Return Value                                                     | Return Code              |
 | ------------------------------ | --------------- | ---------------------------------------------------------------- | ------------------------ |